NomicFoundation/hardhat/README.md

 The root of the project must contain a `sool-config.js` file, and the contracts must be located in `<root>/contracts`.

 ## TODO

 A list of tasks to complete, mostly in priority order:

-* README:
-    - Update it, everything changed a lot.

-* Environment:
-    - Standalone scripts should be runnable with sool too

-* Tasks
-    - Handle tasks override:
-        - Params can't be overriden
-        - The descroption may be only available in a previous task definition

 * Migration to web3 0.x

 * Truffle compatibility